theogf/AugmentedGaussianProcesses.jl/README.md

   - **Logistic-SoftMax** : A modified version of the softmax where the exponential is replaced by the logistic function [IJulia example](https://nbviewer.jupyter.org/github/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/MultiClass%20-%20LogisticSoftMax.ipynb)/[Reference][uaimulticlass]
   ![MultiClass Plot](docs/src/assets/final3D.png)
 ## More models in development
-  - **MultiClass** : A multiclass classifier model, relying on a modified version of softmax
   - **Poisson** : For point process estimation
   - **Heteroscedastic** : Non stationary noise
   - **Probit** : A Classifier with a Bernoulli likelihood with the probit link